-University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KF/ DEF3m/15 Course name: History of Philosophy 3 Course type, scope a Course type: Lectur Recommended cou Per week: 2 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 28 / 14 Number of ECTS cr edits: 4 Recommended seme ester/trimester of the course: 3.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KF/ DEF3m/15 Course name: History of Philosophy 3 Course type, scope a Course type: Lectur Recommended cou Per week: 2/1 Per Course method: pre re / Practice rse-load (hours): study period: 28 / 14 Number of ECTS cr edits: 4 Recommended seme ester/trimester of the course: 3.
 Course level: I. Prerequisities: 1.
 Actively participat It should be used prin source text for the res At the end of each se analysed in seminar. of excused absence the e, a student is required to: e in seminars, i.e. to make his/her own written preparation for seminar (précis). marily by a student as preparation and basis for analysis and interpretation of a spective seminar and secondarily as a proof that a student has studied the text. eminar a student must submit to the teacher his/her précis related to the topic Participation in seminars is mandatory in the course of the semester.
-In case the consultation on substitution with the course guarantor is necessary. per (a test from factography) rse is to introduce main issues, terms, and representatives of the modern beginning of its formation to the peak of the Enlightenment philosophy. rationalism: philosomonadological plural of J. Locke, subjecti Hume.
-Philosophy of speculative philosophy of Ch.
-L. odern picture of the world.
+In case the consultation on substitution with the course guarantor is necessary. per (a test from factography) I . rse is to introduce main issues, terms, and representatives of the modern beginning of its formation to the peak of the Enlightenment philosophy. rationalism: philosomonadological plural of J. Locke, subjecti Hume.
+Philosophy of odern picture of the world.
 Philosophy of F. Bacon and T. Hobbes.
-Modern phy of R. Descartes, monistic - pantheistic philosophy of B. Spinoza, lism of G. W. Leibniz.
-Modern empiricism: empirical - sensualistic philosophy vist sensationalism of G. Berkeley, sceptical - critical sensationalism of D. I the Enlightenment: characteristics of the century of light and its phases, antiny of F. M. A. Voltaire, philosophy of man and society of J. J. Rousseau, social Montesquieu. , filosofie I. Prel.
+Modern phy of R. Descartes, monistic - pantheistic philosophy of B. Spinoza, ism of G. W. Leibniz.
+Modern empiricism: empirical - sensualistic philosophy vist sensationalism of G. Berkeley, sceptical - critical sensationalism of D. Ithe Enlightenment: characteristics of the century of light and its phases, antiny of F. M. A. Voltaire, philosophy of man and society of J. J. Rousseau, social , . nture: filosofie I. Prel.
 J. Karásek.
 Praha: Oikúmené 2001. losofie II.
 Novověk.
 Praha: Votobia 1999.
 Course language: Slovak

-Course assessment

-Total number of assessed students: 215
+Course assessment Total number of assessed students: 215

+Total number o i assessed studen ts: 215

-A В С D Е FX
+A В С D E FX

-16.74 22.33 20.93 13.02 21.4 5.58
+16.74 22.33 20.93 13.02 21.4 5.58 5.58

+Provides: Mgr.
+Martin Škára, PhD.

+Date of last modification: 17.09.2020

+Approved: